orggue/adidas-zaragoza/container-essentials/docker/04_misc.md

 ### Remove Exited containers

 The same principle works here too.
-First, list the containers (only IDs) you want to remove (with filter) and then remove them (consider rm -f to force remove).
+First, list the containers (only IDs) you want to remove (with filter) and then remove them (use `rm -f` to force remove).

 ```
 docker rm $(docker ps -q -f "status=exited")